 SCS and Students with Special Needs: What Parents Need to Know

-Our resource room model is designed to accommodate students whose placement is designated by their IEP/IESP for small group setting.
+Smithtown Christian School does not have a special education program.
+However, we offer a unique resource room model, our Academic Resource Center (ARC), to accommodate students whose placement is designated by their IEP/IESP for small group setting.
 This is defined as one period per day, five days per week.
-The resource room teacher will provide support in accordance with the goals and accommodations as it is written in their IEP/IESP.
+The resource room teacher will provide support in accordance with the goals and accommodations as written in the student's IEP/IESP.
+(More details about how our ARC works with students is found below.)

-In addition, SCS does not have full-time counseling staff on premises, and therefore cannot support students with significant emotional needs that impact learning and/or their success at school.
+In addition, SCS has only part-time counseling staff on premises, and therefore we cannot support students with significant emotional needs that impact learning and/or their success at school.

 Applying for Admission